 Estadio Azteca, Mexico City, Mexico

 The Estadio Azteca is the third biggest stadium in the world coming with a 95,500 capacity.
 The stadium is home to a Mexican club, Club America as well as the Mexican national team.
 The stadium was named after Mexico’s Aztec heritage.
 Estadio Azteca has made some bit of history for itself as it is the first stadium in the world to have hosted two World Cup Finals.
-It is also in this stadium that footballing legend, Diego Maradona had his ‘Hand of God’ in the 1986 World Cup Quarter Finals against England.
+It is also in this stadium that football legend, Diego Maradona had his ‘Hand of God’ in the 1986 World Cup Quarter Finals against England.

 Azadi Stadium, Tehran, Iran